Crinfarr/crinfarr.github.io/_posts/2022-05-12-magic-has-too-many-rules.md

 # This may have been A Mistake.

 First thing's first: Yes, Magic Online is going to be a better version of whatever I make.
 However, magic online costs Money and doesn't support custom cards, so I will keep my superiority complex, thank you very much dear reader.

-Currently there are 3 mainstream ways of playing magic on the internet.
+Anyway, currently there are 3 main ways of playing magic on the internet.

 ![the mechanically consistent one](/assets/images/20220512/Arena.png)
 > MTG Arena, an official and free-to-play online version